ME-ICA/tedana/README.md

 ## Installation

 You'll need to set up a working development environment to use `tedana`.
-We provide a Dockerfile for this purpose (check out [tips on using Docker](https://neurohackweek.github.io/docker-for-scientists/)), but you can also set up your environment locally.
-If you choose the latter, the following packages will need to be installed as dependencies:
+To set up a local environment, the following packages will need to be installed:

 mdp
 nilearn